Kurayoshi, a Nostalgic Town Filled with Vigor

 Kazuwa-yaki Ceramic, Kazuwa-yaki Kazuwasan Kiln, Fukumitsu-yaki Ceramic, Kuyomi-yaki Ceramic, Kurayoshi Hachiman Kiln, Tamahaku-yaki Ceramic, Kokuzo-yaki Ceramic, Utsubuki-yaki Ceramic

 Kurayoshi Kasuri Textile

 Extremely fine and complicated patterns are woven on the fabric.
 The more it is used and washed, the more beautiful the fabric becomes.
 At Kurayoshi Furusato Craft Museum, the craftspeople of Kurayoshi Tsumugi demonstrate Kasuri-ori weaving and sell their items.
-Kurayoshi MICE Association provides the “Kurayoshi Tsumugi Walking Plan” which includes Kasuri kimono rental, hair arrangement, and lunch.
+Kurayoshi MICE Association provides the “Kurayoshi Tsumugi Walking Plan” which includes Kasuri kimono rental, hair arrangement.

 “Kurayoshi Tsumugi Walking Plan”

 Hakota is a traditional paper doll made of paper.
 In olden times, parents made a Hakota doll and let their children keep it as an amulet.

 Address: 2529 Uomachi, Kurayoshi, Tottori

 Utsubuki Dango Dumpling

 Ishitani Seikado has offered Utsubuki Dango sweet dumplings for over 120 years.
 The dango is a signature sweet from Kurayoshi.
 Small rice cakes are covered with sweet bean jam in three colors: white, red and matcha green.

 Kura-no Mochi Rice Cake